iulian-radu/Summit2019/L743/README.md

 6. Select *85% Accuracy*
 7. Click *Save*

+##### Spotlight

-Your algorithhmic trait has been created.
+- Your algorithhmic trait has been created.
 It will take several hours for the trait to get populated.
 Next, you can map it to a destination and activate it.
+- Going forwards, we will retrain the model and repopulate the algo trait every 8 days.
+The trait size may somewhat fluctuate, depending on the model results.

 ---